 “Distribution Domestic Point” shall mean a Domestic Point connecting a DSO and its Distribution Grid to the Transmission Grid either for offtake or injection.

-“Domestic Point” shall mean a Connection Point connecting the TSO Transmission Grid either to an End User (“End User Domestic Point”), either to a Distribution Network (“Distribution Domestic Point”).
+“Domestic Point” shall mean a Connection Point connecting the TSO Transmission Grid either to an End User (“End User Domestic Point”), either to a Local Producer (“Domestic Point for Injection”), either to a Distribution Network (“Distribution Domestic Point”).

+“Domestic Point for Injection” shall mean a Domestic Point connecting a Local Producer to the Transmission Grid for Injection.

 “Due Date” shall mean the latest Day by which an invoice, rendered within the framework of article 6 of attachment 2 of the Standard Transmission Agreement, needs to be paid being thirty (30) Days after receipt the invoice.